 Pain in the thoracic back (or spine) is not something one should just “live with,” for several reasons.
-The thoracic portion of your back or spine is not the most common area for pain or injury.
-However, pain felt in this area is generally more serious with underlying conditions.
+The thoracic portion of your back or spine is not the most common area of pain or injury.
+However, the pain felt in this area is generally more serious with underlying conditions.
 In many cases, pain in the thoracic spine can be fixed with conservative methods of treatment

 What is the Anatomy of My Spine?

 Your spine is made up of 24 individual bones that are stacked on top of one another.
 To visualize the anatomy of your spine separate it into three parts.
 The cervical spine is the neck, the thoracic spine covers the majority of your upper to mid back, and the lowest portion being the lumbar spine which attaches to the sacrum.
 The spine is important because it provides the main form of support for your body.
 Without it, you wouldn’t be able to stand upright, bend, or twist.
 Since the spine is so vital to the human body, any type of strain, injury, or illness can cause major issues.